liferay-search/liferay-docs/en/developer/frameworks/articles/front-end-development/07-javascript-module-loaders/04-loading-modules-with-aui-script-tag/05-loading-bundled-npm-modules-in-your-portlets.markdown

 you can use them in your portlet via the `aui:script` tag's `require` attribute.
 You can load the npm module in your portlet using the `npmResolvedPackageName` variable, which is available by default since
-@product-ver@.
+@sharepoint-ver@.
 You can then create an alias to reference it in your portlet.

 Follow these steps: